Phosphaalkyne: Elimination of hexamethyldisiloxane

 Like the preceding method, the most popular method for synthesizing phosphaalkynes is reliant upon the expulsion of products containing strong silicon-element bonds.
 Specifically, it is possible to synthesize phosphaalkynes via the elimination of hexamethyldisiloxane (HMDSO) from certain silylated phosphaalkenes with the general structure RO\s(Me3Si)C=P\sSiMe3.
-These phosphaalkenes are formed rapidly following the synthesis of the appropriate acyl bis-trimethylsilylphosphine, which undergoes a rapid [1,3]-silyl shift to produce the relevant phosphaalkene.
-This synthetic strategy is particularly appealing because the precursors (an acyl chloride and tris-trimethylsilylphosphine or bis-trimethylsilylphosphide) are either readily available or simple to synthesize.
+These phosphaalkenes are formed rapidly following the synthesis of the appropriate acyl bis(trimethylsilyl)phosphine, which undergoes a rapid [1,3]-silyl shift to produce the relevant phosphaalkene.
+This synthetic strategy is particularly appealing because the precursors (an acyl chloride and tris(trimethylsilyl)phosphine or bis(trimethylsilyl)phosphide) are either readily available or simple to synthesize.

 Synthesis of substituted phosphaalkynes via the intermediate silylated phosphaalkene.
 Heating these phosphaalkenes results in the formation of a phosphaalkyne and the expulsion of hexamethyldisiloxane (HMDSO).

 This method has been utilized to produce a variety of kinetically stable phosphaalkynes, including aryl, tertiary alkyl, secondary alkyl, and even primary alkyl phosphaalkynes in good yields.

 By rearrangement of a putative phospha-isocyanide

 Dihalophospaalkenes of the general form R\sP=CX2, where X is Cl, Br, or I, undergo lithium-halogen exchange with organolithium reagents to yield intermediates of the form R\sP=CXLi.
 These species then eject the corresponding lithium halide salt, LiX, to putatively give a phospha-isocyanide, which can rearrange, much in the same way as an isocyanide, to yield the corresponding phosphaalkyne.

-This rearrangement has been evaluated using the tools of computational chemistry, which has shown that this isomerization process should proceed very rapidly, in line with current experimental evidence showing that phosphaisonitriles are unobservable intermediates, even at −85 °C (−121 °C).
+Simulation suggests that simple isophosphiles are not triple-bonded between P and C; instead both atoms bear a lone pair.